 - Skiles v.
 Boca Raton Regional Hospital: Cohen Milstein is litigating a medical malpractice, wrongful death case, arising from the defendant’s failure to perform an x-ray to rule-out a potential bowel perforation for “Free Air” following a colonoscopy procedure.
 The out-patient radiology facility refused to perform the x-ray, stating that it did not accept the patient’s insurance, when in fact it did and, under Medicare rules, was obligated to perform the x-ray, regardless of coverage, because it was an emergency request.
 The x-ray was never performed, and the patient was sent home.
 Later that day, his wife rushed him to the hospital due to complaints of severe abdominal pain.
 In the hospital a perforated bowel was diagnosed, ultimately leading to bowel resection surgery.
 Although Mr. Skiles initially survived his surgery, he later died due to complications of sepsis.
 Trial is scheduled in Palm Beach County in October 2018.

-- Berwick v.
+- Doe. v.
 JFK Medical Center: Cohen Milstein has filed a medical malpractice lawsuit against JFK Medical Center on behalf of a client who had a documented seizure disorder, for which he was prescribed twice daily anticonvulsant medication.
-During a medical evaluation performed in the hospital, one of the doctors employed by JFK Medical Center withheld Mr. Berwick’s anticonvulsant medication, causing Mr. Berwick to suffer a severe and debilitating seizure.
+During a medical evaluation performed in the hospital, one of the doctors employed by JFK Medical Center withheld our client's anticonvulsant medication, causing him to suffer a severe and debilitating seizure.
 The seizure and resulting fall caused bilateral comminuted shoulder fractures, requiring a reverse total shoulder replacement surgery and, ultimately, severe permanent functional impairment to both shoulders.
 The case is set for trial in November 2018.